Usf132/SignLens/README.md

 **We started with YOLO.** Our first attempt treated sign recognition as direct object detection: point YOLO at a hand and have it output the letter.

-**YOLO wasn't enough.** Visually similar signs kept getting confused — asking a detector to classify an entire image of a hand (background, lighting, skin tone, angle and all) was harder than it needed to be.
+**YOLO wasn't enough.** Visually similar signs kept getting confused — asking a detector to classify an entire image of a hand, including background, lighting, skin tone, and angle, was harder than it needed to be.

 **We changed the representation — and the question.** Instead of classifying raw pixels, we extracted the hand's geometry: 21 landmarks per hand via MediaPipe.

+We didn't just change the model — we changed the question, from:

+> *"Which letter is this image?"*

+to:

-We didn't just change the model — we changed the question, from *"which letter is this image?"* to *"what is the geometric configuration of this hand?"* Landmarks give a compact, appearance-independent representation and reduce the classifier's dependence on how the hand actually looks in the frame.
+> *"What is the geometric configuration of this hand?"*

+Landmarks provide a compact, appearance-independent representation and reduce the classifier's dependence on how the hand actually looks in the frame.

 **The model evolved.** The first landmark classifier was built in PyTorch (`landmark.pt`).
-It was later migrated to TensorFlow/Keras (`landmark_model.keras`), which is what the app uses today.
+It was later migrated to TensorFlow/Keras (`landmark_model.keras`), which is what the application uses today.

-**YOLO came back — with a new job.** Once landmarks proved to be the better recognizer, YOLO found a new role: hand detection, cropping the region of interest before landmark extraction runs.
+**YOLO came back — with a new job.** Once landmarks proved to be the better recognizer, YOLO found a new role: detecting the hand and cropping the region of interest before landmark extraction.

+> **We didn't abandon YOLO; we changed its job.**

-**The dataset fought back.** The dataset's class ordering didn't match the mapping we needed — a classifier's numeric output is meaningless without the correct index-to-letter mapping.
-We corrected this and now track it explicitly in `class_mapping.json` and `landmark_meta.json`.
+**The dataset fought back.** The dataset's class ordering didn't match the mapping we needed.
+A classifier's numeric output is meaningless without the correct index-to-letter mapping, so we corrected this and now track it explicitly in `class_mapping.json` and `landmark_meta.json`.

-**Letters weren't enough.** Recognizing isolated letters isn't the same as writing text, so we added three control gestures — **Space**, **Delete**, and **Clear** — to turn letter recognition into an actual text-input system.
+**Letters weren't enough.** Recognizing isolated letters isn't the same as writing text, so we added three control gestures — **Space, Delete, and Clear** — to turn letter recognition into an actual text-input system.

-**From predictions to sentences.** Live video predicts every frame, and single frames can be noisy.
-A stabilizer sits between raw predictions and the sentence builder, so a gesture is only accepted once it's stable and confident enough — not on every frame's raw guess.
+**From predictions to sentences.** Live video produces predictions every frame, and individual frames can be noisy.
+A stabilizer sits between raw predictions and the sentence builder, so a gesture is only accepted once it is stable and confident enough.

-**From sentences to speech.** The finished sentence is passed to **ElevenLabs** for text-to-speech, and the whole thing is wrapped in a **Streamlit** app — taking Signify from research notebooks to a usable sign → text → speech pipeline.
+**From sentences to speech.** The finished sentence is passed to ElevenLabs for text-to-speech, and the entire pipeline is wrapped in a Streamlit application — taking Signify from research experiments to a usable **sign → text → speech** system.

 ---